atolye15/web-starter-kit/README.md

 # Atölye15 - Web Starter Kit

-Web Starter Kit is a starter package designed for Frontend developers of Atölye15.
+Web Starter Kit is a starter package designed for front-end developers of Atölye15.
 Its main goals are to save developers from redundant work needs to be done at every project's start and also creating consistent code bases between developers.

 ## Includes